 City, state, country:

 I got my PhD at the University of Michigan in 2017, studying the ecology and evolutionary biology of robber flies (Diptera: Asilidae), including a collaboration with Dr. Rob Cannings on the genus Lasiopogon.
 I cut my teeth working on American and Mongolian robber flies with Dr. Riley Nelson at BYU during my undergrad.
-Most recently I've been working as an adjunct professor at St. Lawrence University, and most recently have been working at the University of Arizona.
+After graduating, I spent time in upstate NY as an adjunct professor at St. Lawrence University, and most recently have been working at the University of Arizona.

 I'm interested in getting/borrowing/trading for robber flies, especially in 95% alcohol, and particularly from the subfamily Stichopogoninae (Lasiopogon, Stichopogon, Townsendia, Lissoteles, etc).
 Other asilids (especially Asilinae and Laphriinae) are also welcome, as is precise locality info.

 I haven't autosubscribed to all pages on which I leave a comment, so email me directly if you want to make sure I'll notice.